Measles Vaccine

 -

-- Redness and pain at the injection site and local swelling: local symptoms may appear up to 4 days from the vaccination.
+- Redness and pain where the shot was given and local swelling: local symptoms may appear up to 4 days from the vaccination.
 You can apply a clean cloth soaked in lukewarm water to the injection site and avoid massaging the area.

 - Fever: temperature may rise within 3-7 days after vaccination.
 You can administer an analgesic to help relieve pain or reduce fever.

-- Rash: rash can appear up to 42 days after vaccination.
+- Rash: it can appear up to 42 days after vaccination.

-- Rare phenomena: upper respiratory tract inflammation, runny nose, swollen lymph node and salivary gland, appetite loss, diarrhea, vomiting, drowsiness, weakness, crying, lack of sleep, irritation, testicle inflammation, and seizures.
+- Rare side effects: upper respiratory tract inflammation, runny nose, swollen lymph node and salivary gland, appetite loss, diarrhea, vomiting, drowsiness, weakness, crying, lack of sleep, irritation, testicle inflammation, and seizures.
 You can administer an analgesic to help relieve pain or reduce fever.

-When to seek medical attention at an HMO or emergency center after the vaccination
+When to seek medical attention at an HMO or urgent care center after the vaccination

 - If your child appears apathetic.